 If your amp has a specific input jack for a tremolo or vibrato channel, it DOES NOT require TREM when Power Scaling.
 This includes vintage Vox AC-30 and most Fender amps built since 1963.

 But maybe you do…

 Many amps have bias-modulated tremolo, and most newer models use solid-state circuitry to generate the trem signal.
 These oscillator circuits cannot be Power Scaled, but their output can be controlled to track the power level set by a Power Scale control.

-In the case of modern Vox amps with tremolo – or any cathode-biased amp with trem – TREM can be added along with SV2 and VCK for a complete solution: SV2 provides the Power Scaling; VCK keeps tone intact at low power settings; TREM keeps the tremolo depth in correct proportion.
+In the case of modern Vox amps with tremolo – or any cathode-biased amp with trem – TREM can be added along with our Power Scaling Kit for Cathode Bias (SV2) and our Voltage Clamp Kit (VCK) for a complete solution: SV2 provides the Power Scaling; VCK keeps tone intact at low power settings; TREM keeps the tremolo depth in correct proportion.